Queen's Community Housing

 Finding an accessible place to live near the Queen's campus is challenging and would depend on what accommodations or alterations you require to fit your needs.

 You can start by browsing the Queen's Community Housing website to see if any of the listings would be suitable for your needs.
-You may also take any questions or concerns to the Town-Gown Relations Office.
+You may also take any questions or concerns to the Student Community Relations Office.
 Community Housing manages the student rental properties owned by Queen’s University.
 This includes two apartment complexes located at west campus – An Clachan and John Orr Tower – as well as a variety of apartments and houses in the University District (Core Rentals) around campus.

 Community Housing also operates an Accommodations Listing Service where external landlords can post listings for student rental units.
 The Landlord Contract Program is also managed by Community Housing.

 Varsity Properties has been providing Ontario students with the highest quality housing and resident services since 2003.
 We have combined design, development, construction and management into one team that is focused on creating communities that help residents to excel in their studies and extracurricular activities.

 Many of our suites are wheelchair accessible.
 We have 11 wheelchair accessible apartments at Park Lane (Mack St.); 5 are accessed by a wheelchair lift (photo right) and 6 by a wheelchair ramp.We have apartment buildings and single level town house suites that allow for easy access and convenient living for residents who need accommodation.